Why Is the HK Public Hospital System on the Brink of Collapse?

 The government should consider establishing a third medical school, which would increase the number of medical students by around 60 each year.
 However, this alone would by no means be able to keep up with the population growth.

 Currently, the public hospitals provide care to more than 90 percent of inpatients, despite only employing 40 percent of the city’s doctors.
-Worse still, our current hospital bed-to-population ratio stands at around 3.7 beds per 1,000 citizens, which is substantially lower than the ratio of 5.5 beds per 1,000 people recommended by the Hong Kong Planning Standards and Guidelines (HKPSG).
-Even not taking the projected growing population into account, it is estimated that the city still requires 41,250 hospital beds at the moment, so we are still 13,250 beds short from the figure.
+Worse still, our current hospital bed-to-population ratio stands at around 4.3 beds per 1,000 citizens, which is substantially lower than the ratio of 5.5 beds per 1,000 people recommended by the Hong Kong Planning Standards and Guidelines (HKPSG).

-In 2016, the previous administration laid down a 10-year hospital development plan, which is expected to deliver an extra 5,000 hospital beds.
+In 2016, the administration laid down a 10-year hospital development plan, which is expected to deliver an extra 5,000 hospital beds.
 Under the scheme, a new acute hospital would be constructed in the Kai Tak Development Area, and 11 existing public hospitals would either be redeveloped or expanded.
-However, it is still insufficient to meet the aforementioned gap of 13,250 beds.
+However, it is still insufficient to meet the projected demand.

 It has been suggested that the healthcare vouchers scheme should be expanded to ease the burden on overloaded government hospitals.
 The purpose of the plan is to subsidize eligible locals over the age of 65 with an HKD 2,000 voucher annually to pay for private healthcare services.
 However, it has encouraged people to use both public and private sector doctors, instead of shifting the burden from public hospitals.
 The government could redesign the policy so that it can better target chronic disease management and prevention by, for instance, gearing the scheme specifically towards check-ups or screening for common chronic diseases, such as hypertension and high cholesterol.